l3acon/stlcl/README.md

-stlclstransform
+stlcl
 ===============

-STL object transformations with OpenCL
+cpp classes for STL object transformations and Z-sorting